SemSmit/SimonGame/README.md

 The most testing was done through building the game for over a month.
 Thought of a lot the possible ways to perform unusual actions, like clicking the power button on random moments.
-And then ofcourse fixed it.
-Tested it on a small laptop, a large desktop, multiple phones.
+Tested it on multiple devices with various screen sizes/ratio's.
 Unfortunately it is not compatible with internet explorer.

 But it is on Safari, Chrome, Firefox.